Afranioalves/Best-websites-a-programmer-should-visit/README.md

 - [DevOpsLinks](http://devopslinks.com) : An online community of thousands of developers and IT experts interested in DevOps
 - [Frontend Focus Newsletter](https://frontendfoc.us) : once-weekly roundup of the frontend news, articles and tutorials
 - [GSMArena.com](http://www.gsmarena.com) : news related to the latest mobile phones and android.
+- [Hackaday](https://hackaday.com) : Hacking is an art form that uses something in a way in which it was not originally intende
 - [Hacker News Digest](https://hndigest.com) : curated automatically, delivered as frequently as you want
 - [Hacker News](https://news.ycombinator.com) : news aggregator for programmers where civility is king, try a newsletter to get top news to your inbox:
 - [Hacker Newsletter](http://www.hackernewsletter.com) : curated by hand, delivered weekly
 - [Hacker Noon](https://hackernoon.com) : How hackers start their afternoons.

+- [Hashnode](https://hashnode.com/) : Hashnode is a friendly and inclusive community for software developers
 - [High Scalability](http://highscalability.com) : Success stories of various companies on their apps, infra scaling.
 - [Lobsters](https://lobste.rs) : Lobsters is a technology-focused community centered around link aggregation and discussion.
 - [product hunt](https://www.producthunt.com) : Discover your next favorite thing
 - [Recode](https://www.recode.net) : Tech news that focuses on the business of Silicon Valley
 - [Reddit.com/r/programming](https://www.reddit.com/r/programming/) : Subreddit with aggregated tech news and articles
+- [Rekt](https://rekt.news/) : A journalism related to Defi, Web3, Blockchain and security on them. d.
 - [Slashdot](https://slashdot.org) : News, Social news (Originally "News for Nerds.
 Stuff that Matters")
 - [Stratechery](https://stratechery.com) : Stratechery by Ben Thompson
 - [StackShare](https://stackshare.io) : See what tools are popular with developers and companies and read about their technology decisions